johnodonnell123/Flatiron_School_Projects/Mod_4_Project/readme.md

 # Module 4 Final Project

 ## Introduction
-In this project, a recommender system is built for movies using data from the MovieLens dataset.
-There 100,000 user ratings in the dataset.
-A blog post reviewing diferent types of recommenation systems can be found [here](https://johnodonnell123.github.io/pages/page_blogpost_4.html).
+In this project, an outline for a homepage is built for an online movies streaming service.
+For personalization, a recommender system is built with SVD for movies using data from the MovieLens dataset.
+The dataset contains are 100,000 user ratings for various films.
+A blog post reviewing diferent types of recommendation systems can be found [here](https://johnodonnell123.github.io/pages/page_blogpost_4.html).

 ## Data:
+The data comes in 3 different csvs:
+1) user_tags.csv
+     - userId
+     - movieId
+     - tag (a string a user assigned to a movie)
+     - timestamp (when the user created the tag)

+2) ratings.csv
+     - userId
+     - movieId
+     - rating
+     - timestamp (when the rating occurred)

+3) title_and_genre.csv
-- user_id
+     - movieId
-- state
+     - title
+     - genres (string of multiple genres)

 ## Methodology:
-Fortunately this data set was very tidy and did not require any cleaning whatsoever, allowing the focus to remain on feature engineering, balancing, modelling, and interpretation.
-I began with some simple EDA looking at churn rate by state to see if there was a trend that existed.
-I then moved on to same very basic feature engineering.
-This dataset (as with all churn related datasets) was heavily unbalanced, therefore SMOTE was used to oversample the minority class.
-A random forest model was constructred and iteratively retrained with the least important feature being dropped until the least important feature explained at least some predefined level of varaince.
-This allows for not only a faster model but also a more interpretable prediction structure.
-After the final model was constructed, a confusion matrix was used to determine the efficacy of the model.
-Finally, the feature importances are viewed and a few simple statistical visualizations are created using the most important features to show how strongly they impact churn.
+1) Data Cleaning & Organization:
+     - The first thing I wanted to do was clean and organize the data to make it more accessable.
+     - I started with some typecasting of timestamps, and extracting the year filmed from the movie titles (as they all included one).
+     - I cast the string of genres to a list, and ensured that all of the users tags for movies were lower case and unique to each film.
+     - Once all of this was complete, I reorganized the data into 3 primary dataframes centered around the User, Movie, and Ratings.
+2) Feature Engineering:
+     - For users:
+          - The number of tags and ratings created, along with the average and stdev of their ratings
+     - For movies:
+          - Number of ratings, average rating, ratings stdev
+          - "Popularity Score"

 ## EDA Findings: